 About Ocala forest lakes

 Ocala forest lakes are roughly 60 minutes north of Orlando and 45 minutes west of Daytona Beach in what most call, “the heart of Florida’s horse country.”
-The area offers unique fishing opportunities all while offering the Old-Florida charm and beauty.
-This region provides wonderful wildlife, American Bald Eagles, Ospreys, Alligators, and too many aquatic waterfowl and fish species to list here, far removed from the noise and traffic of a bustling city.
-So whether in Orlando on business or planning a family vacation or just trying to decide on where to fish.
-Why not plan a trip for a truly memorable fishing experience on some of the state’s most pristine, spring-fed waters.
+The area offers unique fishing opportunities all while offering the Old Florida charm and beauty.
+This region provides wonderful wildlife, including American Bald Eagles, Ospreys, and Alligators.